 - The total marks of Paper I & Paper II are 150.

-- In case the candidates want to be eligible for the recruitment process of teaching from class 1 to 8, then they must clear both the papers of CTET.
+- If the candidates want to be eligible for the recruitment process of teaching from classes 1 to 8, they must clear both the papers of CTET.

-- Candidates must score the passing marks out of the total marks in both the papers to be eligible for the recruitment process.
+- Candidates must score passing marks out of the total marks in both papers to qualify for the recruitment process.

 - The authority will award the CTET Scorecard & CTET Certificate to the candidates who score equal to or more than the passing marks in CTET.